 On a similar note, we may observe that the numbered list of definitions, postulates, and axioms at the beginning are not as they seem.
 We have seen above that the geometer's fundamental understanding of circles and straight lines governs certain implicit conclusions about the diagrams.
-Consistent with this, Reviel Netz argues that the definitions in Greek mathematical texts have little bearing on the actual mathematics, and that working definitions of important terms are instead established by their usage throughout the text.8 The list of "definitions," "postulates," and "common notions" is really nothing more than Euclid's prose introduction to his work, which later editors have transformed into an ordered list.
-As such, the definitions are not rigorous, but upon closer inspection read rather like general guidelines.
+Consistent with this, Reviel Netz argues that the definitions in Greek mathematical texts have little bearing on the actual mathematics, and that working definitions of important terms are established by their usage throughout the text.
+The list of "definitions," "postulates," and "common notions" is really nothing more than Euclid's introduction to his work, which later editors have transformed into an ordered list.
+As such, the definitions are not rigorous, but upon closer inspection read like general guidelines.
 Many definitions that we would consider vital, such as "section of a circle" and "tangent," are clearly ambiguous.
-Indeed, in the original Greek, Euclid defines "tangent" circularly in terms of another form of the same word, and then he goes on to use both forms of in the propositions as though the definition did notexist.9 Later authors avoided this confusion by substituting another unrelated word, for which no author bothered to give any definition at all.
+Indeed, in the original Greek, Euclid defines "tangent" in terms of another form of the same word (i.e. a circular definition), and then he goes on to use both forms in the propositions as though the definition did not exist.
+Later authors avoided this confusion by substituting another unrelated word, for which no author bothered to give any definition at all!
 To a modern mathematician who requires a precise definition for every term, such behavior is unforgivable.
-However, we have seen that Euclid relied on properties inherent in the various figures, so what we call "definitions" are most likely simply an attempt to assign names to previously understood concepts.
-If this is the case, vague, imprecise definitions would suffice, and the substitution of words for "tangent" is simply the renaming of an already well-defined property of lines.
+However,